-This reporting period, the City encouraged participation in Mobile County's Operation Clean Sweep event which was held in March 2024.
-The event was publicized in the Recreation Department Newsletter and the City's Facebook page.
+This reporting period, the City encouraged residents to participate in Mobile County's Operation Clean Sweep event, held in March 2025.
+The event was publicized on the City's Facebook page.
 It provides the community with an opportunity to participate in controlling litter.
-The County provides drop off areas for Mobile County residents to bring their old household items, scrap metal, tree limbs, and yard debris.
-A total of 40 participants collected 350 pounds of materials and following the event, the County properly disposed of these items at a permitted landfill.
+The County provides drop-off areas for residents to bring their old household items, scrap metal, tree limbs, and yard debris.
+A total of 50 participants collected 500 pounds of materials and following the event, the County properly disposed of these items at a permitted landfill.